suhvishalp/cg-1029-java-training/readme.md

     **IMP: overriding the 'toString()'
     -----------------------------------------
         - to return a string representation of the object
+        - Returns a string representation of the object.
+In general, the toString method returns a string that "textually represents" this object

     **IMP: overriding the 'equals(Object o)' method
     --------------------------------------------